 Prepare your materials before you begin.
 Trace your hand and wrist (about 2 inches from wrist) on a cardboard/cardstock paper.
 Cut the traced hand approximately 1⁄4 inch outside of the line.
 Draw straight lines for finger joints on the cutout and fold and crease the lines.
 Hole punch the tip of each finger.
 Put bold through the hole punch and place the nut on the other side.
 Tie the string at the end of each fingertip before tightening bolt to screw.
 After the string is tied to each screw, tighten the bold down so the string is not loose.
 String the 5 pieces of string through the straw.
-Use the duct tape to tape the straw down to the cardboard just below the palm of the precut hand.
-Pull the string to made the robotic fingers move!
+Use the duct tape to tape the straw down to the cardboard just below the palm of the paper hand below the palm of the p